WannesFransen1994/elixir-learning-materials/elixir-distributed/03-kafka/03-distributed-factorials/assignment.md

    * with `:observer.start` -> applications, find the worker PID's.
 4. **make sure you have 2 partitions** and count your workers processes / consumers.
 You should have 2 workers.
 Start another worker node **that is not connected to another node** and verify the workers again.
 You should have only 1 worker now / node.
 Stop one node and wait a while.
 After a while, you should see that the worker nodes are increased again to 2 consumers.

+_Note: When looking at the solution code, also look at the [solution.exs](./solution/fictive_webserver/solution_steps.exs) file.
+This is to illustrate how to tackle these problems step by step._

 ## Task 5: Publishing the result

 Now that we've received the message, calculate the factorial.
 After that write it to the `factorials-result` topic **without manually creating the topic**.
 You'll see that when you write a message to a non-existent topic, it'll be created automatically.